fernandosjp/tesouro-investor/README.rst

 Tesouro Investor
 ==============

-Create alerts to help you monitor Tesouro Direto yield rates and help you to invest your money at the right time!
 This project starts as simple buy alerts but intents to evolve as a general support tool for Tesouro Direto investors.

+Package 1 - Alerts: Create alerts to help you to monitor Tesouro Direto yield rates and to invest your money at the right time!

+Package 2 - Market Expectations (working): What to yield curves can tell us about market expectations regarding SELIC rates?

+Package 3 - Manage your Portfolio (working): How much money are you making?
+What are the best bonds for you to sell?

 Installation
 ------------